July, 2013 | by John Siebenthaler: photos©john siebenthalercontent creation and management

 Living In The Moment

 Our timeline began when Walter Cronkite still anchored the CBS Evening News and Jimmy Buffet’s A Pirate Looks At Forty was still far, far out at sea.
 Disco was nearly at its peak, just not for us.
-The weekend ritual started with a wash and AC/DC’s Highway To Hell, Back in Black or Shakedown Cruise.
+The weekend ritual started with a wash and AC/DC’s Highway To Hell, Back in Black, Aerosmith's Back in the Saddle, or Jay Ferguson’s Shakedown Cruise.
 Thanks to stitched-to-order black Bates leathers and a tiny splash of chrome bling to set things off the center of attention was never far off.

 Labor for tune-ups then was under ten bucks: that included installing a set of points, a condensor, two plugs and an oil change, setting the timing, running the valves, and adjusting the chain.
 On the other hand working on your own bike led to a deeper relationship and over time became, with the help of feeler gauges, spark plug gappers and ignition wrenches nestled in the top drawer of the red Craftsman rollaround, therapeutic beyond what was required.